-Maddalena Taras is a researcher whose work focuses on a range of assessment issues: self-assessment in terms of developing an original framework and examining issues of power; institutional discrepancies and contradictions in assessment practices and discourses; constraints from language, culture and power impacting on assessment perceptions and practices; and critiquing the notion of 'assessment for learning', particularly the theoretical framework.
+Maddalena Taras's research has focused on a range of assessment issues: self-assessment - developing an original framework and examining issues of power; institutional discrepancies and contradictions in assessment practices and discourses; constraints from language, culture, and power impacting on assessment perceptions and practices; and critiquing the notion of 'assessment for learning', particularly the theoretical framework.

 Mark S. Davies is a biologist with a large portfolio of activities relating to learning and teaching and its management in higher education.
-His research in education, besides assessment, concerns formulating strategies for student retention and the use of computer simulations in teaching complex subjects.
+His research in education besides assessment concerns formulating strategies for student retention and the use of computer simulations in teaching complex subjects.